jacobobryant/biff/libs/datastar/README.md

   ...)
 ```

-The tab ID is a random UUID. biff.datastar does not provide any tab state
+biff.datastar does not provide a tab state implementation; it only provides the
-implementation; it only provides the tab ID.
-You can e.g. create a `tab_state`
+tab ID.
+You can e.g. create a `tab_state` table in your database that uses the
-table in your database that uses the tab ID as the primary key.
-You may want
+tab ID as its primary key.
+You may want to include `created_at` / `updated_at`
-include `created_at` / `updated_at` columns in that table so that you can delete
+columns in that table so that you can delete old tab state for sessions that
-old tab state for sessions that have expired, if desired.
-The actual tab state
+have expired, if desired.
+The actual tab state data could be stored as
-data could be stored as unstructured (e.g. json/blob) data.
+unstructured (e.g. json/blob) data.

 If needed you can use something other than your main database as the tab state
 store, such as Redis.